Rapidly Changing Requirements

 UW can rely on a large variety of different IRBs, however HSD must grant permission for the use of any external IRB for each study, even under pre-established cooperative agreements or other agreements.
 Whether or not the UW can rely on a particular IRB depends on a number of factors such as accreditation status, what kind of institution it is operated by, and whether or not the IRB has the expertise to review the proposed research project.

 Not allowed.
 The UW does not rely on:

 - International IRBs or Ethics Review Committees (ERCs).

 - IRBs of the U.S. Veteran’s Health Administration – for example, the VA Puget Sound Health Care System.
 This is VA policy.

 Each Use of an External IRB Must Be Authorized

-Research that is at the grant application stage.
-Contact HSD at email@example.com to obtain guidance, informal authorization, and/or a Letter of Support for the use of an external IRB.
-Include in your email:
+Research that is at the funding application stage.
+Read Letters of Support for a Single IRB for instructions on how to obtain guidance, preliminary permission, and/or a Letter of Support for the use of an external IRB.

 Research that is now funded or otherwise ready to begin.
-See How to Ask for a Non-UW IRB.
+Read How to Ask for a Non-UW IRB.